-These Fan Coils are designed for installation flexibility.
-The units leave the factory compliant with low leak requirements of less than 2% cabinet leakage rate at 1.0 inches W.C. and 1.4% cabinet leakage rate at 0.5 inches W.C. when tested in accordance with ASHRAE 193 standard.
+These R-410A Fan Coils are designed for installation flexibility.
+The units leave the factory compliant with low leak requirements of less than 2% cabinet leakage rate at 0.5 inches W.C. and 1.4% cabinet leakage rate at 0.5 inches W.C. when tested in accordance with ASHRAE 193 standard.

 All these fan coils use a multi-tap ECM motor for efficiency.
-The units have be designed for upflow, downflow (kit required), and horizontal orientations, including manufactured and mobile home applications.
+The units have been designed for upflow, downflow (kit required), and horizontal orientations, including manufactured and mobile home applications.

-IMPORTANT: These units are designed specifically for Puron Advance refrigerant and must be used only with Puron Advance refrigerant air conditioners and heat pumps as shipped.
+These units require a field supplied air filter, and are designed specifically for R-410A refrigerant air conditioners and heat pumps as shipped.

-IMPORTANT: This unit MUST be installed in a location that is LOWER than 600 meters above sea level.
 These units are available for systems of 18,000 through 60,000 BTUh nominal cooling capacity.
-Factory- authorized, field - installed electric heater packages are available in sizes 5 through 30kW.
 See Product Data literature for all available accessory kits.